Ekohmoney/Celo_verification_tutorial/README.md

 This code creates a new instance of the ``ContractKit`` and initializes it with the Celo testnet.

-### Step 6: Implement the identity verification system
+### Step 6: Implement the Identity verification system
 Now that you have your web3 application set up and the ``ContractKit`` initialized, you can implement the identity verification system.

 Celo's identity verification system works by using a smart contract called ``Attestations``.
 Users can request attestations from other users, which are then stored on the Celo blockchain.
 These attestations can be used to prove identity without revealing personal information.